-This will be my last post for a while as I go on holiday next week, so hopefully people will get something from this latest post, which is different than recent posts, where I have tried to get people to change their attitude to anxiety or any other symptoms.
+This will be my last post for a while as I go on holiday next week, so hopefully, people will get something from this latest post, which is different than recent posts, where I have tried to get people to change their attitude to anxiety or any other symptoms.
 As its not about having no symptoms, its fine as long as you don’t let these feelings control your life and spend so much wasted energy trying to rid yourself of them.

-This leads to todays post, which the idea comes from a program I was watching, I actually do not like the program ‘Jeremy Kyle’ and it was on in the background, until it caught my attention.
+This leads to today’s post, which the idea comes from a program I was watching, I actually do not like the program ‘Jeremy Kyle’ and it was on in the background until it caught my attention.

 I am not blaming this lady by any means, but, what she did wrong was to never her allow herself to feel any fear to get through it, for her, it was about not feeling any fear or as little as possible.
 She would ring her boyfriend 20 times a day and when he got back he was never allowed to go out, she would not go out in case she saw this guy again and the problem just grew and grew.
-What she needed to do was feel these feelings and go through them, even if at first it was not ring her boyfriend so much, little steps, but she had to feel some uncomfort, only then would she feel more comfortble, she could never expect to live life with someone constantly by her side.
+What she needed to do was feel these feelings and go through them, even if at first it was not to ring her boyfriend so much, little steps, but she had to feel some discomfort, only then would she feel more comfortable, she could never expect to live life with someone constantly by her side.
 But again I am not blaming this lady, she was just going with her instincts.

 I know we are all different and some people may need to take small steps at first, but the power is in us all.
-Don’t be bluffed into avoidence by what is nothing more than an uncomfortable feeling, nothing lies beyond it, nothing bad will happen if you allow yourself to experience it.
+Don’t be bluffed into avoidance by what is nothing more than an uncomfortable feeling, nothing lies beyond it, nothing bad will happen if you allow yourself to experience it.
 Once you deal with yourself and not a place, nowhere can hold any fears, because the place or situation was never the problem in the first place

 I hope that people can relate to something there.